m7onov/pgbouncer-gp/doc/config.md

     compatible with databases using the `auth_user` option.
 The service name reported to PAM is "pgbouncer". `pam` is not supported in the HBA configuration file.

+ldap
+:   LDAP is used to authenticate users with ldap server(OPENLDAP on linux or AD on windows).
+    In order to use ldap, `auth_type` needs to be set to `hba`.
+User's name needs to be set in `auth_file` which name to be set under pgbouncer section.
+The value of `auth_hba_file` has also to be set.
+And the content of the `auth_hba_file` could be the same format like `pg_hba.conf` in postgres.

 hba
 :   The actual authentication type is loaded from `auth_hba_file`.
 This allows different
     authentication methods for different access paths, for example: connections